pockerman/qubit-notes/ml/2026-05-10-Machine-Learning-Concepts-Part-2.md

 In other words, it measures how many of the predicted positive examples are actually true positives.
 It is a measure of the model's ability to avoid false positives and make accurate positive predictions.
 **Example:** In spam detection, high precision means most emails marked as spam are truly spam.

-Recall is defined as the ratio of true positives (TP) and the total number of examples (TP+FN) that actually fall in the positive class.
+Recall is defined as the ratio of true positives (TP) and the total number of examples  that actually fall in the positive class meaning (TP+FN).

 $$\text{Recall} = \frac{TP}{TP + FN}$$